|Written by Paul D. Race and Mike Whitcomb for Family Garden Trains(tm)|

 On reflection, I realized that, even if Lionel hadn't move the batteries to the locomotive, they would have needed new molds just to make the loco and tender run on 2" track.

 Since the locomotive is undersized anyway, making it approximately 1/4" wider than the original "G Scale" version doesn't really hurt anything.
-And moving the batteries over the drivers means that the new set should be able to pull a 4-car train better than the old set.
+And moving the batteries over the drivers means that the new set should be able to pull a 3- or 4-car train better than the old set.

 I haven't had a chance to A/B that, yet, though.